pedrosreis/docs/_entities.md

 ### User Status

 We communicate a number of different user states through our API.
-At a high-level accounts can be in one of four states:
+At a high-level users can be in one of four states:

-* **pending** - This state is present while the user is creating an account.
+* **pending** - This state is present until the user completes the signup process.
 * **restricted** - When a user is in this state they are allowed to login to the application and receive money, but they are not permitted to initiate transactions.
 This state exists to allow users to satisfy additional data requirements.
 * **blocked** - This state is present when a user has violated our terms of service.
 In this state users are unable to login or access the product.
 * **ok** - Everything is ay-ok.